Finbuckle/Finbuckle.MultiTenant/docs/Options.md

 # Per-Tenant Options

 Finbuckle.MultiTenant integrates with the standard ASP.NET Core [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) and lets apps customize options distinctly for each tenant.
-A specialized variantion of this is [per-tenant authentication](Authentication).
+A specialized variation of this is [per-tenant authentication](Authentication).

-Per-tenant options will work with *any* options class when using `IOptions<TOpsions>`, `IOptionsSnapshot<TOptions>`, or `IOptionsMonitor<TOptions>` for dependency injection or service resolution.
+Per-tenant options will work with *any* options class when using `IOptions<TOptions>`, `IOptionsSnapshot<TOptions>`, or `IOptionsMonitor<TOptions>` for dependency injection or service resolution.
 This includes an app's own code *and* code internal to ASP.NET Core or other libraries that use the Options pattern.
 Use with caution: ASP.NET Core and other libraries may internally cache options or exhibit other unexpected behavior resulting in the wrong option values!

 Consider a typical scenario in ASP.Net Core, starting with a simple class: